galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > Clustering is an unsupervised learning algorithm; there are no labels or ground truth to compare with the clusters.
 However, we can still evaluate the performance of the algorithm using intrinsic measures.
-> > There is a performance measure for clustering evaluation which is called the silhouette coefficient.
-The silhouette coefficient is a measure of the compactness and separation of the clusters.
+> > There is a performance measure for clustering evaluation which is called the [silhouette coefficient](https://en.wikipedia.org/wiki/Silhouette_(clustering)).
+It is a measure of the compactness and separation of the clusters.
 > > It increases as the quality of the clusters increase; it is large for compact clusters that are far from each other and small for large, overlapping clusters.
 The silhouette coefficient is calculated per instance; for a set of instances, it is calculated as the mean of the individual samples scores.
 > {: .solution}
 {: .question}